 Enabling Roads and Highways

-The stand-alone Location Referencing installer is no longer necessary in 10.9 or later releases.
-However, the software must be authorized using your Location Referencing license key on each machine on which it is installed.
+The stand-alone Location Referencing installer is no longer required in 10.9 or later releases.
+However, the software must be authorized using your Location Referencing license key on each machine.

 Authorizing the software